Ensembl/ensembl-cdm-docs/src/docs/sequence_edit.md

 - deletion
 - modification
 - `edit_level` refers to the entity whose sequence has been modified.
 In a `ProductGeneratingContext`, a `SequenceEdit` can refer to `peptide` or `transcript`
-- `edit_level_id` can be a stable identifier for a Transcript (identifying which transcript is being referred to in trans-splicing) or Product.
+- `origin_id` can be a stable identifier for a Transcript (identifying which transcript is being referred to in trans-splicing) or Product.
-- `edit_level_id` should uniquely identify an entity within the context of a `ProductGeneratingContext`
+- `orign_id` should uniquely identify an entity within the context of a `ProductGeneratingContext`

 ## Examples